 There are a few things to consider when analyzing these sources of inefficiency and added cost.
-Firstly, it is important to gather a holistic view of the costs of paper processes as they pertain to your company, including the direct and indirect costs.
-Considering all the potential shortcomings of paper processes, especially when they have financial impact, can be crucial to showing management, staff, or the boardroom that change is needed, and will help the company realize the value of paper-free processes.
+Firstly, it is important to gather a holistic view of the costs of paper processes as they pertain to your company, including direct and indirect costs.
+Considering all the potential shortcomings of paper processes, especially when they have a financial impact, can be crucial to showing management, staff, or the boardroom that change is needed, and will help the company realize the value of paper-free processes.

 Additionally, understanding the source of hidden expenditures can also contribute to making the most appropriate and informed decision when considering paperless systems.
 Having the ability to identify the specific areas in a business that are costing the company the most, will go far in helping to identify which features and capabilities will be required when searching for a paperless solution to these operational challenges.

 Whatever the decision surrounding paper and paperless processes, it is important to understand that introducing paper-free processes is something that goes beyond traditional ROI calculations and cost-benefit analysis.
-The choice to go paperless in any capacity should be informed, and should incorporate direct and indirect costs, and these hidden costs of paper should be used when determining the Return-on-Investment.
+The choice to go paperless in any capacity should be informed and should incorporate direct and indirect costs, and these hidden costs of the paper should be used when determining the Return-on-Investment.

-From our experience in providing paperless solutions to companies, the most seamless and successful implementations are those that see the value beyond the cost of a paperless system compared to the cost of printers, filing cabinets, and fax machine.
-They truly understand their unique needs when considering the features and capabilities of any system, and are committed to working towards being paperless to any degree but also take bite-sized pieces to implement, rather than trying to turn their whole business paperless overnight.
+From our experience in providing paperless solutions to companies, the most seamless and successful implementations are those that see the value beyond the cost of a paperless system compared to the cost of printers, filing cabinets, and fax machines.
+They truly understand their unique needs when considering the features and capabilities of any system and are committed to working towards being paperless to any degree but also take bite-sized pieces to implement, rather than trying to turn their whole business paperless overnight.